Chinese Mid-Autumn Festival Movies and Videos for Kids

 Best Moon Festival Video in Cantonese

-If you’re family speaks Cantonese, check out these great Mid-Autumn Festival videos.
+If your family speaks Cantonese, check out these great Mid-Autumn Festival videos.

 While speaking fluent Cantonese, an American mother shares authentic photographs and describes how people celebrate the Mid-Autumn Festival.
 Subtitles are in traditional Chinese characters and English.